Leo Tolstoy

 2

 It is impossible to simultaneously care about your soul and about worldly goods.
 If you want worldly goods, give up your soul; if you want to keep your soul, renounce worldly goods.
-Otherwise you will keep splitting apart and will get neither the one nor the other.
+Otherwise you will constantly be splitting yourself in two and will get neither the one nor the other.

 — Epictetus